Diverging quantum speed limits: a herald of classicality: Quantum speed limit for Gaussian dynamics.

 For mathematical convenience, we now choose the metric, $F$, to be the fidelity introduced in~\cite{Wang2008,Sun2015}

 Note that for purity-preserving dynamics, Eq. (\ref{ec:alt_fidelity}) reduces to the relative purity~\cite{DelCampo2013} and the corresponding distance, $\Theta$, to the one studied in~\cite{campaioli2018}.
-For a CV system, $\rho$ is represented by an infinite-dimensional matrix, however, Gaussian states can be described by finite-dimensional objects $\rho\! \rightarrow\! (\Sigma,\mathbf{u})$.
-Therefore, the fidelity can be rewritten as~\cite{marian2012,link2015}
+For a CV system, $\rho$ is represented by an infinite-dimensional matrix, however, Gaussian states can be described by finite-dimensional objects $\rho\! \rightarrow\! (\Sigma,\mathbf{u})$. \addition{In terms of these, the fidelity of Eq.~(\ref{ec:alt_fidelity}) can be expressed as~\cite{marian2012,link2015} }